 The study I referred to presented three key observations to support this model.
 First, the gene expression profiles of the different tumors corresponded to the known function of cancer cells.
 In addition, the tasks made sense in light of the clinical characteristics of the samples.
 Second, driver mutations pushed the expression profiles toward specialized tasks.
 Third, the tumors specialized in a given task were sensitive to drugs that disrupt it.
 Each of these three observations/predications deserves a separate treatment which I attempt next.

-Tumors optimize their gene expression for specific tasks.
+Tumors tune their gene expression for specific tasks.

 Some tumors had a higher expression of genes involved in cell division, energy production, lipogenesis, immune interactions, or tissue remodeling.
 Those five functions were among previously reported hallmarks of cancer that biologists agree are crucial.
 More invasive tumors were nearer to the invasion task.
 Tumors that are at an early stage were near the cell division task.
 Mutations drive changes in gene expression toward specific tasks.